Students and Alumni

 Erin (Gloria) You ’15 (History of Art): Gloria took a two-semester course at MICA in which students produced an exhibit titled, Workin’ the Tease: The Art of Baltimore Burlesque.
 The project consisted of an exhibition (on May 5 and 7) and a series of performances called the “Best of Baltimore,” which were performed at the Lyric Opera House in April 2014.

 Elizabeth Caris ’14 (History of Art and Archaeology): Liz spent the summer of 2013 as a registrar intern at the Peabody Museum of Archaeology and Ethnology at Harvard and doing fieldwork on the north coast of Peru.
 In summer 2014, she was a Robert and Nancy Hall Fellow at the Walters Art Museum, where she worked with the Art of the Americas collection.
-Liz has chosen to work before heading off to graduate school and plans to continue working in the art or natural history field, focusing on the Ancient Americas.
+She is excited to be starting graduate school for art history in August 2015 at Emory University, specializing in Andean art and archaeology, where she will be working very closely with the collection at the Michael C. Carlos Museum on campus.

 Nissa Cheng ’14 (Classics): Nissa was awarded a Hall Fellowship to work with the curator of Islamic art at the Walters Art Museum in the fall of 2013.
 Nissa has been hired by Sotheby’s NY into its training program and started in the fall of 2014.
 She spent the summer after graduation as an intern in the office of the director at the Metropolitan Museum of Art.